 Skills for Seeing

 Age-related macular degeneration affects the central vision and is the most common cause of sight loss in the UK.
-There are many other forms If macular disease, including juvenile macular dystrophies.
+There are many other types of central vision loss, including juvenile macular dystrophies.

 Those affected by macular degeneration can find everyday tasks such as cooking, walking, reading watching television and recognizing the faces of others very difficult if not impossible.

 The Practical Skills are taught on a one to one basis free of charge and can help people make the most of their remaining peripheral vision, enabling them to complete tasks which they previously found extremely difficult.

 Alison Stannard, HERIB’s Services Manager said: “Skills for seeing training offers great potential to help those with macular degeneration maintain their independence.
 People who have benefited from the techniques report improvements in everyday tasks such as mobility, sewing, food preparation as well as reading and recognizing faces.”

 “Skills for seeing training has the ability to be of real benefit for those affected by macular degeneration.
 This is a great chance for people to learn new skills that can help.
 We want people to know that losing central vision needn’t mean losing control their life.”